Steroid use in sports is a concern for coaches, managers, parents, and peers of athletes, as well as the athletes themselves.

 Are Steroids Addictive?

-Steroid users can sometimes display addictive behaviors, continuing to use steroids in spite of negative side effects.
+Steroid users can sometimes display addictive behaviors, continuing to use steroids despite negative side effects.
 According to the National Institute of Drug Abuse (NIDA), when it comes to steroid addiction, “About 32% of people who misuse anabolic steroids become dependent.”

 Dependence isn’t necessarily full-blown addiction — the NIDA hasn’t been able to determine how many steroid users develop a substance use disorder.
 However, in this case, dependence looks similar to addiction.
 Users often find themselves spending exorbitant amounts of cash on steroids, and have difficulty stopping because of problems like depression and anxiety.
 For the athlete, this anxiety and depression is compounded because steroid use is directly linked to their competitive performance.

 Steroid users can suffer from withdrawal symptoms if they develop a dependency and stop using the drug.
 Withdrawal symptoms may include fatigue, restlessness, loss of appetite, problems sleeping, decreased libido, and a craving for the drug.
-In addition to the negative psychological connotations of quitting, users may become dependent because they don’t want to go through withdrawals.
+In addition to the negative psychological impact of quitting, users may become dependent because they don’t want to go through withdrawal.

 As concerned individuals work to intervene on behalf of those who develop steroid dependence, professionals with training in healthcare management are on the forefront at addiction treatment clinics and hospitals that help steroid users combat dependence and adverse side effects.